Return to Home Page

 Sickle

 A very neat, lightweight hook, made from quality Schroeckenfux steel.
 Weight 255 grams.
 Length along the back 53 cm; internal diameter from tip to beard 23 cm.
 This sickle has shallow-angled bevels on each side which can be maintained with a file.
 The edge can be peened, though the heavy curve means that this must be done with care.
+The peening jig is probably the easiest tool for peening it.
 I also sell a left-handed version of this tool.

 Che's Mate (anag)